AppliedBioinformatics/uwa_darwins_daisy/manuscript.md

 # Discussion.
 * Not all samples similar feature abcence profiles with individuals of the same or neighboring islands - Santiago sample etc.
 What might cause this - back population?

+Note this was initial notes I made for the paper.
+The latest paper draft is located under the following directory:
+`Complete`